project-tsurugi/tsurugi_fdw/README.md

 	```

 	Add LIBRARY_PATH to tsurugi library to build ogawayama_fdw.
-	For example, if tsurugi install directory is ~/.local,
+	For example, if tsurugi install directory is \~/.local,
-	export LIBRARY_PATH=$LIBRARY_PATH:~/.local/lib
+	export LIBRARY_PATH=$LIBRARY_PATH:\~/.local/lib

 	```sh
 	export LIBRARY_PATH=$LIBRARY_PATH:<tsurugi install directory>/lib
 	```

 	Build and Install ogawayama_fdw.
-	If you want to install ogawayama_fdw in a source tree of PostgreSQL, use
 	```sh
 	make
 	make install
 	```

+	Or in case when PostgreSQL is installed in a custom location,
-	If you want to install pg_config PATH, add a directory of pg_config to PATH and use
+	add a directory of pg_config to PATH and use
 	```sh
 	make USE_PGXS=1
 	make install USE_PGXS=1